Nikon D1 vs Panasonic GX80

 |15.||Panasonic GX9||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.